adam-lynch/gulp-image-data-uri/README.md

 }
 ```

-These will be passed to your template along with the `classNameSuffix` and `dataURISchema` variables this module gives you (these are reserved variables).
+These will be passed to your template along with the `className` and `dataURISchema` variables this module gives you (these are reserved variables).

 ### template.engine